patriciogonzalezvivo/eyeo16/README.md

 Note:
 I absolutely fell in love with shaders.

-I love shaders because the constrains and the simplicity.
+I love shaders because of their constraints and simplicity.

 - There are no libraries
-- just mathematical functions
+- only mathematical functions
-- There input is images... and the output is images...
+- The input is images... and the output is images...

-Is just code from the perspective of the pixels... the individual elements that compose an image.
+It is code from the perspective of the pixels... the individual elements that compose an image.

-In lot of way they are similar to haikus.  all you have to do is describe in few sentences an image.
+I think of them as similar to haikus.
+All you have to do is describe an image in a few sentences of code.

-This forces me to think algorithms from the perspective of the pixels... the atoms... the minimal components.
+This forces me to think of algorithms from the perspective of the pixels... the atoms... the minimal components.

 And I'm not there yet, but I think this simplicity can be an expressive language.